Hulda (opera): Performance history

-It was first performed in an incomplete version in Monte Carlo, Monaco, on 8 March 1894. followed by performances in The Hague in March 1895 and Toulouse in April 1895.
+Hulda was first was Franck's first opera to be performed, in an incomplete version, in Monte Carlo, Monaco, on 8 March 1894. followed by performances in The Hague in March 1895 and Toulouse in April 1895.

-Hulda was Franck's first opera to be performed, in Monte Carlo, 1894.
 The influence of Richard Wagner is clear, both in the writing for brass and also in the love duets which are reminiscent of Tristan und Isolde.
 Franck's writing shows his seriousness of expression and characteristic chromatic harmony.

 The third act was performed at the Concerts Colonne with Demellier and Cazeneuve on 16 October 1904 to mark the unveiling of a monument to the composer.

-The first complete performance of the opera was by Reading University Opera in 1979 with a later version staged at the Bloomsbury Theatre, London, on 15 March 1994, by University College Opera with Julian Gavin as Eiolf.
-This UCL Opera version of 1994 restored the Marche Royale at the start of act 4, not included in any of the earlier productions.
+The first complete performance of the opera was by Reading University Opera on 28 February 1978, and it was staged at the Bloomsbury Theatre, London, on 15 March 1994, by University College Opera with Julian Gavin as Eiolf.
+This 1994 UCL Opera production restored the Marche Royale at the start of act 4, not included in any of the earlier productions.

 The first two acts were performed with Trondheim Symphony Orchestra on 22 and 23 October 2010 in Molde, Norway.

-The first complete performance of the original version of the opera sung in French was shown on the 16 February 2019 in Freiburg im Breisgau.
-It was released on the Naxos label Oct.
-2021 CN: 88.660480-82 as performed with conductor Fabrice Bollon.
+The first complete performance of the original version of the opera sung in French was on the 16 February 2019 in Freiburg im Breisgau.
+It was released on the Naxos label in October 2021 with conductor Fabrice Bollon.